 - There are two different pathways available for study.
-The entry requirements for each of these pathways will be detailed on our website. - Offers made are provisional on students attaining the entry requirements and are subject to the availability of places in the appropriate pathway, courses and classes. - Applications supported by a reference are always preferable.
+The entry requirements for each of these pathways are detailed on our website. - Offers made are provisional on students attaining the entry requirements and are subject to the availability of places in the appropriate pathway, courses and classes. - Applications supported by a reference are always preferable especially where final grades are not met or where the school is oversubscribed.

-Oversubscription Criteria for Entry in to Sixth Form
+Oversubscription Criteria for Entry into Sixth Form